May 5th, 2012

 you know, you know...

 I wipe the tears from my eyes.
 I feel so tired.
-The boys stop chasing one and other.
+The boys stop chasing one another.
 I can see from a distance they are bonding as brothers should.
 Their bond is growing into something that only siblings can understand.

 And I miss you, been far away for far too long